-Projects for the Future
+Projects for Now and for the Future

 At the Medora Foundation, we are charged with preserving the experiences here for our children and our children’s, children.

+Over the last decade, with amazingly generous friends and donors, we have invested $50 Million Dollars in projects to preserve and improve Medora.
+(See some recent accomplishments here.)
 Through daily operations and future projects, we strive to connect people to Medora for positive, life-changing experiences and look forward to doing that for years to come.

 There are many ways to help ensure that Medora is here, pristine, and welcoming for future generations.
 These are some of the projects we're working on to take Medora into the next century, and ways you can get involved.